-Investments in fiscal year 2010 were dominated by the purchase of the business operations of Mail.com (\leqslant 22,118k).
+Investments in fiscal year 2010 were dominated by the purchase of the business operations of Mail.com (\notin 22,118k).

-The reconciliation figure with regard to earnings before taxes represents the corresponding EBT contribution of the Access and Applications segments.
+The reconciliation figure with regard to earnings before taxes represents the corresponding EBT contribution of the "Access" and "Applications" segments.